TJH1992/Horiseon_Code_Refactor/README.md

 ## User Story
 A a marketing agency
-I want a codebase that follows accessibility standards so THAT our own site is optimized for search engines
+I want a codebase that follows accessibility standards so that our own site is optimized for search engines
 ## Table of Contents
 * Description
 * Installation